claudioandre-br/packages/john-the-ripper/readme.md

 Flatpak is available for the [most common Linux distributions](http://flatpak.org/getting.html).

 John the Ripper single-file flatpak bundle was built and tested on [GitLab](https://gitlab.com/claudioandre/packages/pipelines).
-You can get it at [GitHub](https://github.com/claudioandre/packages/releases/download/v1.0/artifacts.zip).
+You can get it [here](https://gitlab.com/claudioandre/packages/-/jobs/46252686/artifacts/download).

 The highlights:
 - fallback for CPU[2] and OMP;